opnfv/vineperf/docs/testing/user/configguide/tools.rst

 .. _additional-tools-configuration:

 =============================================
-'vsperf' Additional Tools Configuration Guide
+ViNePerf Additional Tools Configuration Guide
 =============================================

 Overview
 --------

-VSPERF supports the following categories additional tools:
+ViNePerf supports the following categories additional tools:

   * `Infrastructure Metrics Collectors`_
   * `Load Generators`_
   * `L3 Cache Management`_

-Under each category, there are one or more tools supported by VSPERF.
+Under each category, there are one or more tools supported by ViNePerf.
 This guide provides the details of how to install (if required) and configure the above mentioned tools.